-- 16. Reentry Services Representative Must be an employee of an agency in the reentry field in Contra Costa County (i.e., services provider and/or correctional staff supporting individuals reentering the community after involvement with the criminal legal system). - 17.
-Veterans Services Representative Must be an employee of the Veterans Administration in Contra Costa County. - 18.
-Youth Representative Must be between the ages of 17 and 24 and have current or past lived experience of homelessness in Contra Costa County. - 19.
-Workforce Development Representative Must be an employee of an agency in the workforce development or vocational services fields in Contra Costa County.
+Contra Costa County (i.e., services provider and/or correctional staff supporting individuals reentering the community after involvement with the criminal legal system).

+- 17. Veterans Services Representative Must be an employee of the Veterans Administration. - 18.
+Youth Representative Must be between the ages of 17 and 24 and have lived experience of homelessness in Contra Costa County. - 19.
+Workforce Development Representative Must have substantial experience in the workforce development or vocational services fields in Contra Costa County.